leviv/leviv.github.io/_posts/projects/2020-12-13-Twitter-Style-Transfer.md

 ## Abstract

 Recent works on style transfer have allowed for the re-creation of everyday images with stylistic features from other works, such as being able to recreate your headshot in the style of a Gauguin painting.
 However, little research has been done in applying this method to text.
 In this paper, we investigate existing Recurrent Neural Network-based architectures for performing style transfer on Twitter data.
-With an ultimate goal of being able to re-create arbitrary input text in the writing style of any desired twitter account (e.g. @garyvee), we also created a user interface to facilitate understanding and experimentation in this domain.
+With an ultimate goal of being able to re-create arbitrary input text in the writing style of any desired twitter account (e.g. @garyvee).
+We also created a user interface to facilitate understanding and experimentation in this domain.
 Our codebase and model have been [published to Github](https://github.com/leviv/TwitterStyleTransfer) to encourage further work.

 ## Introduction